AgustinPineda/swn_app/README.md

 ## Documentation

-Currently the app only supports one command, `info` which provides all the information on a topic in info.txt.
+Currently the app only supports two commands, `info` which provides all the information on a topic in info.txt.
 Currently the only three topics in this repo are test topics for “Fort Collins”, “Thomas”, “Geiger”, and “Marius”. `info Marius` for example will print out all the information on Marius.

+The `exit` command closes the app.